tomjoht/learnapidoc/_docs/documenting_nonreference_content/pubapis_api_doc_types.md

 <a href="http://api-portal.anypoint.mulesoft.com/yahoo/api/yahoo-weather-api?ref=apihub"><img src="images/commonsections.png" alt="Common sections in API documentation" /></a>

 I won't get into too much detail about each of these sections.
-In previous sections of this course, I explored the content development aspect of API documentation in depth.
+In previous sections of this book, I explored the content development aspect of API documentation in depth.
 Here I'll just list the salient points.

 ### Guides